Thomas55555/husqvarna_automower/MAP_GUIDE.md

 ![Create Map Image Config - step 4](/images/map_guide/map_config_4.png)
 18. Paste the Top Left and Bottom Right coordinates from step 9, set the rotation from step 12, and the folder you placed the image in during step 13.
 ![Create Map Image Config - step 5](/images/map_guide/map_config_5.png)
 19. [Optional] add the home location of your mower, this will ensure the mower is always shown at home on the image if it's docked.
-This prevents GPS errors, espically noticble if you have a garage causing the mower to appear to wander.
+This prevents GPS errors, especially noticeable if you have a garage causing the mower to appear to wander.
 20. [Optional] If you have more than one mower, the last option is to choose additional mowers to display on this mowers map camera, choose those now.
 21. Choose Submit, then finish.
 22. Verify your mower is shown on the map camera properly.